datacommonsorg/data/scripts/biomedical/mesh/README.md

 ### Download URL

-All the terminology referenced in the MeSH data can be downloaded in various formats, [here](https://www.ncbi.nlm.nih.gov/mesh/).
+All the terminology referenced in the MeSH data can be downloaded in various formats [here](https://www.ncbi.nlm.nih.gov/mesh/).

 ### Overview